starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

     Execution was reverted; failure reason: [0x43616c6c6572206973206e6f7420746865206f776e6572].
 ```

-The failure reason is encoded as a felt. o decode it, use the starkli’s
+The failure reason is encoded as a felt.
+To decode it, use the starkli’s
 `parse-cairo-string` command.

 ```bash